IBM-Cloud/DevOps-Services-Docs/docs/toolchain/index.md

 <a name='speedcurve'></a>
 ### SpeedCurve

+Speed Curve provides continuous monitoring of the front-end performance and build of your website.

 Link to automated configuration
 Link to manual configuration

 <a name='slack'></a>
 ### Slack

+Slack provides real-time messaging for team communications.

 Link to automated configuration
 Link to manual configuration